Charitable Grants And Motability

-Motability are unable to approve every request they receive for charitable funding, so to ensure they prioritise the money to the people that need it the most grants are all means-tested.
+Motability (the Charity) are unable to approve every request they receive for charitable funding, so to ensure they prioritise the money to the people that need it the most grants are all means-tested.
 In other words, Motability will take into account many factors, including the amount of income and capital a person has, before deciding whether or not to accept an application for a grant.

 Last year Motability awarded more than 8,000 grants to help people pay for cars, WAVs, driving lessons and adaptations.

 If you want to apply for a grant Motability will ask you to provide information on your disability (including how it affects or impairs your mobility), as well as your financial situation, including any savings and investments you may have and any income you receive from either paid employment or means tested benefits.
 You will also need to disclose your household circumstances in order to determine your eligibility.
 As a part of your application you will also be asked to provide any helpful supporting documentation to help Motability make their decision.